iamanigeeit/DDW2023/docs/02-heap-complexity/binary-heap.md

 - The left child, i.e. tree starting from index 3 (elements 14, with children of 2 and 8), forms a tree that satisfies the _max-heap property_.
 - The right child, i.e. tree starting from index 4 (element 7, with one children of 1), forms a tree that satisfies the _max-heap property_.

-The procedure of _max-heapify_ will push the current node by swapping with the largest node along the way to satisfy the _max-heap property_.
+The procedure of `max_heapify` will push the current node by swapping with the largest node along the way to satisfy the _max-heap property_.
 To do that, in the process of pushing the nodes, we will swap that node with the _largest_ child.
 In this way, we satisfy the _max-heap property_.

 Let's look at the particular example above.
 Given the tree above, we do the folloing: